Add your promotional text...

 Small, consistent acts of care — like those described in these self-care rituals that provide emotional support — create the safety needed for shadow work.

-Overanalyzing instead of feeling
+Overanalyzing emotions instead of feeling them

 Discover Yourself with Our FREE Shadow Work Starter Kit (Journal Prompts PDF)